redislabs-training/ru102js/README.md

 # Introduction

-This is the sample application codebase for RU102JS, [Redis for JavaScript Developers](https://university.redis.com/courses/ru102js/) at [Redis University](https://university.redis.com).
+This is the sample application codebase for RU102JS, [Redis for JavaScript Developers](https://university.redis.io/learningpath/jjzus2xg4rjdrt) on [Redis University](https://university.redis.com).

 Solutions to the course programming challenges can be found on the `solutions` branch.